 Marketplace Facilitator Tax - what is it, where did it come from and how do you account for it?

-What this means is you may see some new transaction lines coming through to your Amazon settlements such as: MarketplaceFacilitatorTax-Principal and MarketplaceFacilitatorTax-Shipping.
+What this all means is you may see some new transaction lines coming through to your Amazon settlements such as: MarketplaceFacilitatorTax-Principal and MarketplaceFacilitatorTax-Shipping.

 These settlement lines will offset any ItemPrice Tax and/or ShippingTax that Amazon has charged the customer so that it results in a total of 0 to your overall settlement.